MakersSource/Voron-Mods/Printer Mods/Ender Switchwire/README.md

 ![assembled deck extension](Images/3.jpg)
 (full front decks)

 Finally, I updated the layout of the electronics bay to make eveything a little more accessable.
-This required a new mount for theww Raspberry Pi and longer 4040 poweer supply mounts and I moved the plug form the middle to the side.
+This required a new mount for the Raspberry Pi and longer 4040 power supply mounts.
+I also moved the plug form the middle to the side.
 ![electronics bay layout](Images/2.jpg)